 - The management system had roughly 100 custom applications and complicated business logic.
 No migration procedure was in place

 - The legacy applications were poorly or not documented and the developers who initially performed the design and implementation were not available

 - Certain parts of the business logic were implemented in the form of PL/SQL procedures

-- The IBM Maximo management system is integrated with a number of external systems, including SAP (material transactions), Oracle IDM (user information and organizational structure), NetAct Planner (site and radio link information), HP Temip (Trouble Ticket Management and alarm information), and Nokia, Huawei and Ericsson OSS systems (automated site halting)
+- The IBM Maximo management system is integrated with a number of external systems, including SAP (material transactions), Oracle IDM (user information and organizational structure), NetAct Planner (site and radio link information), HP Temip (Trouble Ticket Management and alarm information), and Nokia, and Ericsson OSS systems (automated site halting)